Shin1203/Unit2--comsci-shin/README.md

 -Usability should be optimal for user-No knowledge of binary/morse required, input interface should be in english alphabets.
 -Send function

+**Conditions and problems**
+-How to dissplay mssg in English?
+-How to switch between input (Rx) and sending (7x) -Morse vs binary
+-LED limitations- only 2-3 bulbs per station

 **2 buttons to alphabetical words**
 TASK- Create a program that turns 2 button inputs into words, then print them to serial monitor